cadyherron/jsonapi_attributes/README.md

 #### What is this?

-An example repo for Flask and Marshmallow-JSONAPI.
-It shows how you can combine incoming flat attributes into a nested property before saving to the database.
-And then flatten the nested attributes before returning the response.
+This is an example repo for Flask and Marshmallow-JSONAPI.
+It shows how you can combine an object's flat attributes into a nested property before persisting that object to the database.
+You can then flatten the nested attributes before returning the response.